Illustrations and iconography

 Illustrations and icons should be portrayed from one perspective, either the front or the top, giving it a flat appearance.

-Try to use as much white fills as possible unless the illustration becomes boring, then start filling with Secondary Blue to add interest.
+Try to use as much white fill as possible unless the illustration becomes boring, then start filling with secondary blue to add interest.

 This includes glass effect, lines on paper, etc.